 What Is The Best Intermittent Fasting For Women?

-Chicago’s University of Illinois found time-restrictive fasting highly effective for menopausal and postmenopausal women (5).
-Harvard recommends using this type of intermittent fasting (18).
-Meanwhile, it’s safe to use if you take chronic medication that requires eating first.
+Chicago’s University of Illinois found time-restrictive fasting similarly effective for premenopausal and postmenopausal women (5).
+Harvard recommends easing into a fasting routine and working with your doctor to find a plan that won’t risk your health (18).
+Meanwhile, it’s easier to use if you take chronic medication that requires eating first.

 The Bottom Line

 The middle era is the center of your life, where everything is possible.
 Make it count by aging gracefully with good health and weight management.
-Intermittent fasting is a brilliant choice when you follow the rules, guidelines, and best schedules for women over 50.
+Intermittent fasting can be a brilliant choice when you follow the rules, guidelines, and best schedules for women over 50.

 DISCLAIMER: